insqu/sc/README.md

 This can be completed at home and in your own time, though unfortunately the authors of this document are unable to provide any support over email

 ## Setup
 We will start by setting up a development enviroment for our contracts on an AWS EC2 instance, and using Solidity to create our smart contract.
-We will be using tools and services such as _Node.js, Hardhat, OpenZeppelin, Alchemy, Metamask_
+We will be using tools and services such as _Node.js, Hardhat, OpenZeppelin, Alchemy_

 Everything will be self contained, though the following guides will come in very handy: https://hardhat.org/getting-started/ and https://docs.openzeppelin.com/learn/deploying-and-interacting